-This is a new programme with first intake in 2014.
 Candidates for the Degree of Bachelor of Commerce Gaeilge shall be required to pass the University examinations of the First, Second, Third and Final years of the programme.
 The examinations of each year must be passed within two academic years of commencing the programme of study for that year.

-- 1. A minimum entry requirement is the achievement of a Higher Level C3 in Leaving Certificate Irish for this programme. - 2.
-Students do not have an automatic right of transfer from the B.Comm Gaeilge to the B.Comm. programme.
-As a norm, the student will be required to have the C.A.O points of entry for the B.Comm. programme.
-A decision on transfer arrangements will be made by the J.E.
-Cairnes School of Business and Economics. - 3.
-The Marks and Standards for the B.Comm programme shall apply.

-Honours in Final Year are calculated on the basis of 30% of the aggregate mark obtained in Second Year and 70% of the aggregate mark obtained in Final Year according to the following table:
+- 1. A minimum entry requirement is the achievement of H3 in Leaving Certificate Irish. - 2.
+Students do not have an automatic right of transfer from the B.Comm International to the B.Comm. programme.
+As a norm, the student will be required to have the CAO points of entry for the B.Comm. programme.
+A decision on transfer arrangements will be made by the JE Cairnes School of Business and Economics. - 3.
+The Marks and Standards for the B.Comm. shall apply except that Semester 2 in Third Year (Taithí Oibre) will operate on a 'pass'/'fail' basis.
+Honours in Final Year are calculated on the basis of 30% of the aggregate mark obtained in Second Year and 70% of the aggregate mark obtained in Final Year - H1 70% on the aggregate H2.1 60% on the aggregate according to the following table: